 Pay by weight Bin Charges were first supposed to become compulsory in Ireland back in July 2016 .
 However those changes were suspended for a year after concerns about bin companies raising prices.

-So – this means waste collection companies are free to use several options or combinations of charging methods such as :
+However – waste collection companies are free to use any of several options or combinations of charging methods such as :

 - standing charges